 Do you prefer to shop online like I do?
-Always head to Ebates or another of these cash-back sites first to earn cash back from your shopping.
+Always head to Rakuten (formerly Ebates) or another of these cash-back sites first to earn cash back from your shopping.

 When shopping online, type in as many promo codes as you can.
 For example, Kohl’s is notorious for having multiple sales and codes available at once, so combine them to see just how much you can save on your purchase.
 Use online codes as well as codes from coupons in the mail.

 I know it can seem like a pain, but once you get used to doing it and start seeing the savings add up, you’ll be motivated to keep trying.
-Or, to make things easier, consider installing one of these browser extensions that help you find the best price, add as many coupon codes as possible and earn cash back.
+Or, to make things easier, consider installing a browser extension that helps you find the best price, add as many coupon codes as possible and earn cash back.

 7. Ask Around